 Figure 3.9 Ozone concentration analyses shaded according to the colorbar during 27 June 2015 at hourly intervals from 0600 – 2300 MDT.
 Vector wind analyses at every 4th gridpoint superimposed where half and full barbs denote speeds of 0.5 and 1.0 m s-1.
 Observations of ozone concentrations at fixed sites (squares) and from mobile observations (circles) are shown using the same colorbar.
 Elevation contoured in light grey at 500 m intervals beginning at 1500 m.

-.

 3.4 Composite Diurnal Variation in Ozone during 16-30 June 2015